Argyll's Rising

-Argyll's Rising, also known as Argyll's Rebellion, was an attempt in June 1685 to overthrow James II and VII.
-Led by Archibald Campbell, 9th Earl of Argyll, the rising was intended to tie down Royal forces in Scotland while a simultaneous rebellion under James Scott, 1st Duke of Monmouth began in England.
-Both rebellions were backed by dissident Protestants opposed to the accession of the Roman Catholic James to the throne.
+Argyll's Rising, (Note: Also known as Argyll's Rebellion) June 1685, was an attempt to overthrow James II and VII in Scotland led by Archibald Campbell, 9th Earl of Argyll.
+Planned to coincide with the Monmouth Rebellion in England, both were backed by Protestants who opposed James due to his Catholicism.

-Argyll, chief of Clan Campbell, planned to raise several thousand men from his own estates and expected to receive additional support from Presbyterian dissidents.
-He sailed from Holland on 2 May with around 300 men, but on landing in Scotland attracted few recruits.
-Hampered by Argyll's inexperience as a commander and disagreements amongst the rebel leaders, and pursued by government militia under the Marquess of Atholl, the rebels began to disperse in mid June after an abortive invasion of Lowland Scotland.
-Most of their leaders were captured, including Argyll, who was executed on 30 June.
+Argyll expected to raise several thousand men from Clan Campbell, as well as additional support from Presbyterian dissidents.
+He landed in Scotland with around 300 men, but attracted few recruits.
+Hampered by disagreements amongst their leaders, the rebels began to disperse in mid June, while Argyll was captured and executed on 30 June.